Lixquid/blog/20231215-food-instantnoodles/index.md

     - food
 ---

-I absolutely lov instant noodles.
+I absolutely love instant noodles.
 They're cheap, easy to cook, somewhat tasty, and most importantly, they're endlessly customisable.
 I've been eating them for years, and the absolute best thing about them is that you can make them completely to suit your tastes and mood.